←(Use Google Translate to see an approximate translation into another relevant language) |

 From an email to George Gilmer, December 2015, about how I happened to have grown up in Virginia:

 Your family goes back pretty far in the area.
 Mine all came from other places.
 The "anchor" was my father's mother (Gus) who lived in Arlington on Glebe Road at N.23rd Street.
 She was born in Maryland but after she got married she moved to Kansas with my Portuguese grandfather, and that's where my Dad was born.
 But when she and my grandfather broke up she moved back to the Washington area to work at Georgetown University Hospital as a nurse.
 My Dad joined the Navy in 1937 and sailed the seas until the USA got in the War and was assigned to Navy Dept HQ in DC and lived with his mother in the Glebe Road house, met my Mom at work, I was born, etc. Anyway it seems like he always wanted to live somewhere close to his Mom, so sometimes we lived in her house, we lived in an apartment in NE DC for a while, moved back to her house, then to Chesterbrook.
 When she died in 1955 we moved to a house that was only 2 blocks from her house (we would have moved to her house but my father and my uncle couldn't agree who would get it so they sold it).
 My Mom, as you know, came from Minnesota.
 The only American side of the family was my father's mother, a family that had been in Maryland since the 1700s; everybody else was recent immigrants.So in short, Gus was the anchor.
 Even if she and my dad didn't get along and he thought she was crazy, he always wanted to be around where she was.
 Danny (my cousin who grew up in Lebanon) says, "It's a real shame we didn't get to know Gus directly, although Dad [Uncle Pete] talked to us about her with fondness (and also left us the impression she was a quirky force field around which they gravitated)".
-His sister Lina (also my cousin, of course) says, "Dad loooooved Teita Lenore and made us love her ... by talking to us about [her]".
+Danny's sister Lina (also my cousin, of course) says, "Dad loooooved Teita Lenore and made us love her ... by talking to us about [her]".
 He loved her so much that Lina's middle name is Lenore!
 Danny and Lina's cousin Rif (Rifa'at Haffar, son of the sister, Najwa, of Gus's daughter-in-law Leila), upon reading this, commented "What a wonderfully disruptive creature she must have been!".